kaimagpie/my_security_note_ransomware_2014/README.md

 some warning messages asking me to send 500 euro.
 It then open a Window desktop app with same message & wont close.

-### Different user login seemed untouched
+### Login in as a different user seem fine
-On switch off then log in as a different user, the ransomware did not show up.
+On switching off and then log in as a different user, the ransomware did not show up.
 Via this log in, I duplicated my important recent data files to a quarantine folder on a different PC, __sharedQ on MSI7597.